openbase/bco/docs/index.md

 cd ~/workspace/openbase
 git clone -b latest-stable https://github.com/openbase/bco.git
 ```
 This core repository provides all binaries and libaries.
-If you plan to extend or bugfix any BCO core components, you can download all submodules (optional for bco development) via the following command:
+If you plan to extend or bugfix any BCO core components, you can download all submodules (exclusive for bco development) via the following command:
 ```
 cd ~/workspace/openbase/bco
 ./workspace-prepare.sh